 Here you can connect to your Shopware account to access your purchases.

-If the extension you want isn’t listed in apps or themes yet, you need to add it first.
-This is possible in two ways.
+If the extension you’re looking for isn’t available in apps or themes yet, you’ll first need to add it to your store.
+There are two ways to achieve this:

-Now that the extension is available in apps or themes, you can install it.
-To do this, open the context menu by clicking on the “…” button.
-Click Install in the menu.
-You can then activate the extension using the button in the Status column.
+Since the extension is now available in apps or themes, you can proceed with installing it.
+To achieve this, simply open the context menu by clicking on the “…” button.
+Once you’ve done that, select “Install” from the menu.
+Finally, you can activate the extension using the button in the Status column.

 Before installing Shopware, you should pay attention to some requirements.
-Let’s see together what they are what they are.
+Let’s see together what they are.

 You can typically run Shopware on a self-hosted server.